-Shiawassee RESD Career and Technical Education Department coordinates the federally funded Workforce Innovation and Opportunity Act (WIOA) Grant, in which 32 students in Shiawassee County participated in 2020-21.
+Shiawassee RESD Career and Technical Education Department coordinates the federally funded Workforce Innovation and Opportunity Act (WIOA) Grant, in which 30 students in Shiawassee County participated in 2021-2022.
 Students served are ages 14-21 with disabilities and/or offender status, foster child, homeless, or parenting.
 Students receive minimum wage, occupational training, employability skills and academic enrichment.
-During the height of the COVID-19 pandemic, students worked on a virtual platform, Career Edge, and were paired with an adult mentor in their field of interest.
-As soon as restrictions were lifted, students were placed in the community at local businesses for a hands-on work experience.
+Students were placed in the community at local businesses for hands-on work experience.
 The WIOA staff has partnered with the SRESD Special Education Transition Services Program and Michigan Rehabilitation Services to best provide services to the students.
 The WIOA Grant's funding agent is GST Michigan Works! and the Department of Labor and Economic Opportunity (LEO).